leanprover/LeanInk/README.md

 leanInk a Input.lean
 ```

-The `analyze` command will generate a output file `Input.lean.leanInk` with the annotate lean program, encoded using Alectryons fragment json format.
+The `analyze` command will generate an output file `Input.lean.leanInk` with the annotate lean program, encoded using Alectryons fragment json format.
 (For more information about the json format take a look at [Alectryon.lean](https://github.com/insightmind/LeanInk/blob/main/LeanInk/Output/Alectryon.lean))

 ---